lgblgblgb/xep128/README.md

 combined ROM pack file contains the ROM code (version 4.0).
 You can try that with :ZX command from IS-BASIC prompt, but it's quite ugly.

 There is an on-going work to emulate Z180 CPU.
-At least on EP exists with Z180 hacked in :) The problem: Z180 does not support some of the undocumented (but widely used) Z80 features, like separating IX and IY as two 8 bit registers.
+At least one EP exists with Z180 hacked in :) The problem: Z180 does not support some of the undocumented (but widely used) Z80 features, like separating IX and IY as two 8 bit registers.
 The goal of the planned Z180 emulation is not about the correctness